Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

         > *Note:* The switch host names depend on the system configuration.

-        1. Use CANU to confirm that all switches are reachable.
-Reachable switches will have their version information populated in the network version report.
+        1. (`ncn-mw#`) Use CANU to confirm that all switches are reachable.
+Reachable switches have their version information populated in the network version report.

            ```bash